K. Takahashi

 to: transfer-deployment-governance-accountability

-constraint: governance and deployment need provenance-stable interfaces
+constraint: "governance and deployment need provenance-stable interfaces"

 - from: verification-auditability-evaluation-bounds